21 March 1811 – 25 April 1891

 A new biography, ‘In Search of Nathaniel Woodard – Victorian Founder of Schools’ by David Gibbs, was published to coincide with the 2011 celebrations.
 It is a fascinating account of the life, times and legacy of Nathaniel Woodard.
 It helped to put into context this very special year for all involved in the Woodard family of schools and provides a tangible memento of the anniversary and of the world that he created.

 Without doubt Nathaniel Woodard’s achievements were to education what Brunel was to engineering and still his name is unknown both in the nation and, sadly, in the Church of England.
+If you would like to purchase a copy of this publication please contact the Woodard Head Office

 The Birthday Gift – The Woodard Langalanga Secondary School